 Besides that, the trail was in great shape!
 Well maintained by the Onondaga Chapter of the ADK members.

-The hills had some steepness, but the way the trail was routed made it reasonably easy.
+The hills had some steepness, but the route of the trail made it reasonably easy.

-According to my GPS, the elevation gain over the length of the trail was about 1,250-ft.
+According to my GPS, the elevation gain over the trail length was about 1,250 ft.